 It has the look of a cabin taking refuge in the mountains.
 Inside, it’s lit with warm, honey light, and feels like I’ve entered someone’s studio home.
 Inside, a coffee roaster hums.
 There’s a delicate glass case with bags of coffee beans for sale and a thin silver tray displaying small baked goods.

 The most convenient way to get to Satta Yard and Mametake is by car.
-About a 50 minute drive from the JR Nakatsu station, a car will also provide easy access to other sights in the area.
-A 1 minute walk from station will get you to the closet car rental shop.
+About a 50-minute drive from the JR Nakatsu station, a car will also provide easy access to other sights in the area.
+A 1-minute walk from the station will get you to the closet car rental shop.